DrewKiino/Firebolt/README.md

 let classD: ClassD = get("stage", 1200)
 ```

-For shared arguments between dependencies, you can pass in arguments from within the `register` block using the upstream argument themselves.
+For shared non-registered arguments between dependencies, you can pass in arguments from within the `register` block using the upstream argument themselves.
 ```swift
 let resolver = Resolver()